Chart Color Schemes

 Emerton is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Emerton's dwelling structure, as per the latest Census, consisted of 78.2% houses and 21.8% other dwellings.
-In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
+Emerton's residential structure, as per the latest Census, consisted of 78.2% houses and 21.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 55.9% houses and 44.1% other dwellings.
 Home ownership in Emerton was at 20.3%, with mortgaged dwellings at 24.2% and rented ones at 55.4%.
-The median monthly mortgage repayment in the area was $1,618, below Sydney metro's average of $2,427.
-The median weekly rent figure was $320, compared to Sydney metro's $470.
-Nationally, Emerton's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The median monthly mortgage repayment in Emerton was $1,618, lower than Sydney metro's average of $2,427.
+Median weekly rent in Emerton was recorded at $320, compared to Sydney metro's $470.
+Nationally, Emerton's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing